Therapy Newsletter’s COVID-19 Response Unit

 BCBS guidelines differ by state and we recommend signing up for email updates from your local BCBS carrier and monitoring their state guidelines here.
 At In Touch Billing, we have called several BCBS payers in different states and revealed our findings in the sections to follow.
 We have been notified by clients that BCBS of North Carolina and BCBS of Texas have announced that they are covering PT/OT telehealth visits with the same guidelines and reimbursement rates as in-office visits.

-More state-specific BCBS payers are moving in the right direction and expanding coverage as of 4-3-20.
 For Florida Blue, CareCentrix (their provider) is playing a big role by covering telehealth visits through home health agencies and this includes OT, PT and SLT services.
 Click here for Florida BCBS guidelines.